12 1

 Here are the most common reasons why a Great Dane may be coughing:

-• Foreign object or fluid in the lungs (aspiration)
+- Foreign object or fluid in the lungs (aspiration) or throat (irritation)

 Heart worms are NASTY and may be the reason that your dog is coughing.

-They can happen to dogs in nearly every U.S. State, however they are most common in warm, humid areas.
+Heart Worms can happen to dogs anywhere, however they are most common in warm, humid areas.

-Heart worms are transmitted via mosquitoes.
-They reproduce and 100’s of long wiggly worms will fill up your dog’s heart.
-This can cause your dog to cough and will eventually lead to death if left untreated.
+These nasty Heart worms are transmitted via mosquitoes.
+This process of reproduction can result in 100’s of long wiggly worms filling up your dog’s heart.
+This can cause your dog to cough, and will eventually lead to death if left untreated.

 Heart worm treatment often takes a long time and can be expensive, dangerous, and difficult especially if you haven’t caught it early.

 Your veterinarian can prescribe preventatives, and yearly heart worm tests should be done during routine veterinary visits.
-Read more about heart worms HERE.
+We recommend that all Great Danes receive veterinary backed flea, heartworm, and tick prevention.
+Learn more about this HERE.

-Great Danes with Congestive Heart Failure will tire out easily and may develop a persistent cough.
+Great Danes with Congestive Heart Failure or DCM (Dilated Cardiomyopathy) will tire out easily and may develop a persistent cough.

 DCM (Dilated Cardiomyopathy) is one cause of congestive heart failure, however, there are many others (including birth defects, disorders of the heart and MVI (Mitral Valve Insufficiency).